edlenox-q/zap-core-help-wiki/HelpUiTabsParams.md

 ### Flag as Session token ###

-This will mark the parameter as a Session token for the current Site and will notify the [Http Sessions][] tool accordingly.
+This will mark the parameter as a Session token for the current Site and will notify the [HTTP Sessions][] tool accordingly.

 ### Unflag as Session token ###

-This will unmark the parameter as a Session token for the current site and will notify the [Http Sessions][] tool accordingly.
+This will unmark the parameter as a Session token for the current site and will notify the [HTTP Sessions][] tool accordingly.

 ## See also ##